-If our SMaRT Replacement Therapy and MU1140-S product candidates are shown to be ineffective or harmful in humans, we will be unable to generate revenues from these product candidates.
+If our SMaRT Replacement Therapy and MU1140 product candidates are shown to be ineffective or harmful in humans, we will be unable to generate revenues from these product candidates.

-Before obtaining regulatory approvals for the commercial sale of our SMaRT Replacement Therapy or MU1140-S product candidates, we must demonstrate through preclinical testing and clinical trials that our products are safe and effective for use in humans.
+Before obtaining regulatory approvals for the commercial sale of our SMaRT Replacement Therapy or MU1140 product candidates, we must demonstrate through preclinical testing and clinical trials that our products are safe and effective for use in humans.
 To date, the testing of our SMaRT Replacement Therapy product candidate has been undertaken solely in animals and a limited number of humans.
 Studies have proven our genetically altered strain of S. mutans to be effective in preventing tooth decay in animals.
 It is possible that our strain of S. mutans will be shown to be less effective in preventing tooth decay in humans in clinical trials.
-If our SMaRT Replacement Therapy product candidate is shown to be ineffective in preventing tooth decay in humans, we will be unable to commercialize and generate revenues from this product candidate.
+If our SMaRT Replacement Therapy product candidate.
 To date the testing of the antibiotic substance, MU1140, has been undertaken solely in the laboratory and in animals.
-We have not yet conducted human studies of MU1140-S. It is possible that when these studies are conducted, they will show that MU1140-S is ineffective or harmful in humans.
-If MU1140-S is shown to be ineffective or harmful in humans.
-If MU1140-S is shown to be ineffective or marmful in humans.
-He are unable to generate revenues from our SMaRT Replacement Therapy and MU1140-S product candidates, our business, financial condition and results of operations will be materially adversely affected.
+We have not yet conducted human studies of MU1140.
+It is possible that when these studies are conducted, they will show that MU1140 is ineffective or harmful in humans.
+If MU1140 is shown to be ineffective or harmful in humans.
+Multi a generate revenues from sales of this compound.
+If we are unable to generate revenues from our SMaRT Replacement Therapy and MU1140 product candidates, our business, financial condition and results of operations will be materially adversely affected.

-We intend to rely on third parties to pay the majority of the costs associated with obtaining regulatory approval for, and manufacturing and marketing of, our MU1140-S and SMaRT Replacement Therapy product candidates.
+We intend to rely on third parties to pay the majority of the costs associated with obtaining regulatory approval for, and manufacturing and marketing of, our MU1140 and SMaRT Replacement Therapy product candidates.
 If we are unable to obtain agreements with third parties to fund these costs, we will have to fund such costs ourselves or we may be unable to continue our operations.

-As we continue our MU1140-S and SMaRT Replacement Therapy product candidates, we intend to either license these product candidates to, or partner with, one or more major pharmaceutical companies the earliest possible time in their product development.
+As we continue our MU1140 and SMaRT Replacement Therapy product candidates, we intend to either license these product candidates to, or partner with, one or more major pharmaceutical companies the earliest possible time in their product development.
 If we do so, we intend for these licensees or partners to pay the costs associated with any remaining development work, regulatory submissions, clinical trials and the manufacturing and marketing of our product candidates.
 If we are unable to license our product candidates or otherwise partner with third parties, we will have to fund the costs of our clinical trials ourselves.
 We will also have to establish our own manufacturing facilities and find our own distribution channels.
 This would greatly increase our future capital requirements and we cannot assure you that we would be able to obtain the necessary financing to pay these costs or that we will be generating significant revenues from any of our products, such as ProBiora3, sufficient to cover the associated costs.
 If we do not generate sufficient revenues to cover the associated costs or we cannot obtain financing on acceptable terms or at all, our business, financial condition and results of operations will be materially adversely affected.